 Another often unforeseen issue is the difference between power of attorney legislation in different provinces in Canada.
 Powers of attorney are governed by separate legislation in each province.
 The requirements to draft a valid power of attorney are fundamentally important.
 This issue affects people who travel often across provinces, live part-time in another jurisdiction, or own property outside of Ontario.

-If an Ontario Power of Attorney is not valid in the province where you own property, someone else may have to make decisions regarding the disposition or sale of this property.
+If an Ontario Power of Attorney is not valid in the province where you own property, someone else may have to make decisions regarding the disposition of this property.

 If you exercise a Power of Attorney, you need to know your responsibilities and ensure that you have the means to carry them out.
 You can trust Charles Ticker’s knowledge and experience in this area of law.

 The information on this website is not legal advice.
 It is for informative purposes only.
 To schedule an appointment, call Charles at: 1-866-677-7746.
 A lawyer can only be retained after a consultation where all the details of the matter and retainer are discussed.